 Project background

-Ruthin Gaol is a Grade 2* listed Pentonville-style prison, one of few left open to visitors in the UK and the only one in Wales.
-It is a valuable driver of visitor footfall and spend into the area.
-The main building of Ruthin Gaol is shared with North East Wales Archives, thus space for the museum / visitor attraction is somewhat limited and lacks certain facilities that visitors expect (i.e. a café, education space, local exhibition galleries, etc).
+Ruthin Gaol is a Grade 2* listed Pentonville-style prison – one of few open to visitors in the UK and the only one in Wales.
+It is a valuable driver of visitor footfall and income in the local area.
+However, there is a lack of sufficient space in the current site to accommodate facilities that many visitors to heritage sites now expect, i.e. a café, extensive shop, education space, exhibition galleries, etc. The central focus of this project will be the restoration of the adjacent property at 46 Clwyd Street, which will provide these services and expand the overall offer at Ruthin Gaol.

-Although it is currently unused, 46 Clwyd Street – a separate building, and the only one with road frontage and visibility to passing trade – is a key part of the Gaol site.
-It is where the oldest prison in Ruthin once stood.
-This was later replaced with the current building, which was built as a home and offices for the prison governor.
-As of today, 46 Clwyd Street has remained empty for almost 10 years.
+Although it is currently unused, 46 Clwyd Street is a key part of the Gaol site.
+It is where the original prison once stood.
+This was later replaced with the current building, which was built as a home and office for the prison governor.
+As of today, 46 Clwyd Street has remained empty for over 10 years.

-This Levelling Up-funded project will bring the ground floor of 46 Clwyd Street back into use by developing a new, more prominent entrance to the Gaol, a ticket office and reception area, a café, exhibition and interpretation spaces, and an education room and archival research spaces.
+This project will bring the ground floor of 46 Clwyd Street back into use by developing a new, more prominent main entrance to the Gaol, an enhanced ticket office and reception area, a café, additional exhibition spaces, and public research space for the North East Wales Archives.